Justin Turner Player Props: Red Sox vs. Guardians

 Justin Turner At The Plate

-- Turner has an RBI in 19 of 57 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- Turner has driven home a run in 19 games this year (32.8%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.